leolani/cltl-knowledgeextraction/README.md

     python -c "import nltk; nltk.download('wordnet'); nltk.download('punkt'); nltk.download('averaged_perceptron_tagger')"
     python -m spacy download en_core_web_sm
     ```

+2. In case you want to use this package in the EventBus infrastructure, then install using:
+    ```bash
+    pip install -e .[service]
+    python -c "import nltk; nltk.download('wordnet'); nltk.download('punkt'); nltk.download('averaged_perceptron_tagger')"
+    python -m spacy download en_core_web_sm
+    ```

-2. In case you want to run the OpenIE function from StanfordCoreNLP, you need to download "stanford-corenlp-4.1.0" and unpack it in the folder
+3. In case you want to run the OpenIE function from StanfordCoreNLP, you need to download "stanford-corenlp-4.1.0" and unpack it in the folder
 ~/.stanfordnlp_resources.

 ### Usage